Nomal, Gilgit-Baltistan

-Shina and Brushaski are spoken by the people and all inhabitants of the valley are adherents of Islam.
+Shina and Brushaski are spoken by the people and all inhabitants of the town are adherents of Islam.

 Geography

-Since the times of Rajas (in Shina means Rahs) the valley is divided into mohallahs or sectors.
-The mohallahs are:

-Sigal, Majini, Jigot, Batot, Kamalabad, Ishphis, Momin Abad, Sadaruddinabad, Das and Khaltarot.

-The Nalter River flows through the northern end of the valley, which also supplies water to the entire valley, the river eventually merges with the Hunza River.
+Since the times of Rajas (in Shina means Rahs) Nomal is divided into mohallahs or sectors.
+The mohallahs are: Sigal, Majini, Jigot, Batot, Kamalabad, Ishphis, Momin Abad, Sadaruddinabad, Das and Khaltarot.
+The Nalter River flows through the northern end of the valley, which also supplies water to the entire valley.
+The river eventually merges with the Hunza River.

 Sir Aurel Stein, a British archaeologist and explorer says about Nomal in his travelogue:"The first march of eighteen miles was to Nomal, a green oasis in the other barren valley of the river which comes from Hunza."

 A concrete bridge connects the valley to the Karakoram Highway, also to the villages, which are Jutal, Matum Das, Jagot colony, and Gujardas across the Hunza River.

-Language

-Majority of the people in the valley speak Shina language except in Sadaruddinabad, Das, Ishphis and Kamalabad where majority of the population speaks Brushaski.